 - Buyers who insist on transactions without seeing the car.

-- Emails with poor grammar or generic phrases that seem robotic.
+- Emails with poor grammar or generic, robotic phrases.

 Conclusion